 Table of Contents

-In order to cater to the growing housing needs in Delhi region, the Delhi Development Authority chalked out land pooling policy under which various regions were to be redeveloped and provide for affordable housing.
+In order to cater to the growing housing needs in Delhi region, the Delhi Development Authority (DDA) chalked out land pooling policy under which various regions were to be redeveloped and provide for affordable housing.
 However, one of these regions which got matured way before its time was L-Zone.
 Sensing the price speculations, several developers acquired land and sold pre-launched projects.
-While the development plan of the area was still under-consideration, buyers and investors realized that they have been duped as the land pooling policy under which the area was to be developed was still facing bureaucratic hurdles.
-So has the situation changed in past six years?
+While the development plan of the area was still under-consideration, buyers and investors realised that they had been duped, as the land pooling policy under which the area was to be developed was still facing bureaucratic hurdles.
+So has the situation changed in past seven years?
 Not, so much.